Things To Know Before Moving To South Carolina

 Traffic & Transportation

-South Carolina transportation services including airports, car rentals, public transportation, and bus stations.
+South Carolina transportation services include airports, car rentals, public transportation, and bus stations.

 South Carolina is serviced by a handful of companies for both local and statewide transportation, depending on your city.
 Below are a few of the most well-known buses and the areas they serve: